Everything fails all the time — build for resiliency

 Let’s talk a little bit about the CAP theorem.
 The CAP theorem states that it is impossible for a distributed system to simultaneously provide more than two out of the following three guarantees: Consistency, Availability and Partition Tolerance.
 But especially that in the presence of a network partition, one has to choose between consistency and availability.

-This means that we have two choices: giving up consistency will allow the system to remain highly available, prioritising on consistency means that the system might not always be available.
+This means that we have two choices: giving up consistency will allow the system to remain highly available, and prioritising consistency means that the system might not always be available.

 For distributed data stores, asynchronous replication decouples the primary node from its replicas at the expense of introducing replication lag or latency.